 Welcome to Night Vale

-“Welcome to Night Vale” is a podcast that’s been running since 2012.
+Rounding out this list of favorite LGBTQ podcasts is “Welcome to Night Vale,” a podcast that’s been running since 2012.
 “Night Vale” is basically the TV cartoon “Gravity Falls” if it were a radio show.
 The premise: a community radio announcer named Cecil delivers the day’s news, events, and his thoughts on life in the small desert town of Night Vale.
 The twist is that Night Vale’s home to numerous supernatural/horror tropes and conspiracy theories.
 Cecil, meanwhile, is used to or oblivious to most of the town’s oddness.

-Running themes include Cecil cutting in the middle of the story to “the weather.”
-The “weather” in this case is a musical number performed by an actual rock/pop group, usually of the indie variety.
+Running themes include Cecil stopping halfway through for a “weather” report.
+The “weather” in this case is a song by an actual rock/pop group, usually of the indie variety.

 One recurring plot is Cecil’s relationship with (and eventual marriage to) Carlos, a middle-aged Latino scientist who moved to Night Vale.
 Carlos is performed by a gay Latino voice actor, Dylan Marron.
 “Night Vale” cast Marron as Carlos early in the show’s run, after Carlos became a recurring character (Cecil’s voice actor, Jeffrey Cranor, originally voiced Carlos).
 The casting was on purpose, as Cranor felt the part should be done by someone with the same background.
 It’s interesting this happened around the mid-2010s; the past year or so has seen increased attention to racially sensitive voice acting in animation, spurred by the Black Lives Matter protests.